salah5495/bidding/README.md

-# bidding
+# bidding System
-# About:
+# About The Project:
-     The Simple Online Bidding System is a simple PHP project that provides a bidding organization or company's possible buyers bid with others within a period of time.
+     Bidding System is a simple PHP project that provides a bidding organization or company's possible buyers bid with others within a period of time.
 # Features
 ##  Admin side:
 * Login Page: The page where the system admin or management staff submit their system credentials to access the data and features of the system.